Producer Prices in Slovakia

 Slovakia - Producer Prices

-FocusEconomics Consensus Forecast panelists expect inflation to average 2.4% in 2019, which is unchanged from last month’s estimate, and 2.3% in 2020.
+FocusEconomics panelists project harmonized inflation to average 8.5% in 2023, which is up 0.8 percentage points from last month’s forecast, and 3.1% in 2024.

 Slovakia - Producer Prices Data